cu-clear/verbnet/README.md

 # *** #
 # This repository has been moved to https://github.com/cu-clear/verbnet, under our CLEAR account.
-# I will still be active in maintaining VerbNet when I can, but I have accepted a new position and it doesn't make sense to keep the repository under my account.
+I will still be active in maintaining VerbNet when I can, but I have accepted a new position and it doesn't make sense to keep the repository under my account. <br> Thanks! - Kevin
-# - Kevin

 # Verbnet